protonemedia/laravel-eloquent-where-not/README.md

 ### 📺 Want to see this package in action?
 Join the live stream on December 10 at 13:30 CET: [https://youtu.be/fAY75SLQj3w](https://youtu.be/fAY75SLQj3w)

+## Support this package!

+❤️ We proudly support the community by developing Laravel packages and giving them away for free.
+If this package saves you time or if you're relying on it professionally, please consider [sponsoring the maintenance and development](https://github.com/sponsors/pascalbaljet).
+Keeping track of issues and pull requests takes time, but we're happy to help!

+## Laravel Splade

+**Did you hear about Laravel Splade? 🤩**

+It's the *magic* of Inertia.js with the *simplicity* of Blade.
+[Splade](https://github.com/protonemedia/laravel-splade) provides a super easy way to build Single Page Applications using Blade templates.
+Besides that magic SPA-feeling, it comes with more than ten components to sparkle your app and make it interactive, all without ever leaving Blade.

 ## Requirements

 * PHP 7.4+